tiiuae/scs-pki-research/doc/nitrohsm.md

 create_root_cert.ini is used to create the Root CA. Among st others, it contains the following sections:

+policy_strict defines the policy of the fields:

 https://github.com/tiiuae/scs-pki-research/blob/4ea9d818c62f8a0e5eada41fba0b15888651c538/nitroCA/config/create_root_cert.ini#L20-L26

-Defines the policy of the fields.
+req defines general requirements, for example default_md represents the default message digest algorithm. sha512 in this case:

 https://github.com/tiiuae/scs-pki-research/blob/4ea9d818c62f8a0e5eada41fba0b15888651c538/nitroCA/config/create_root_cert.ini#L28-L33

-default_md represents the default message digest algorithm. sha512 in this case.
+req_distinguished_name Defines Distinguished Name for the certificate to be created:

 https://github.com/tiiuae/scs-pki-research/blob/4ea9d818c62f8a0e5eada41fba0b15888651c538/nitroCA/config/create_root_cert.ini#L35-L40

-Defines Distinguished Name for the certificate to be created.
+v3_ca defines parameters such as subjectKeyIdentifier, authorityKeyIdentifier, basicConstraints, keyUsage, etc:

 https://github.com/tiiuae/scs-pki-research/blob/4ea9d818c62f8a0e5eada41fba0b15888651c538/nitroCA/config/create_root_cert.ini#L42-L46

-subjectKeyIdentifier is chosen to follow the process, specified in RFC 5280 section 4.2.1.2 (1):
+subjectKeyIdentifier is chosen to follow the process, specified in [RFC 5280 section 4.2.1.2](https://www.rfc-editor.org/rfc/rfc5280#section-4.2.1.2 "RFC 5280 section 4.2.1.2") (1):
  The keyIdentifier is composed of the 160-bit SHA-1 hash of the value of the BIT STRING subjectPublicKey (excluding the tag, length, and number of unused bits).

 authorityKeyIdentifier is chosen to copy SKID from the issuer certificate except if the issuer certifiate is the same as the current one and it is not self-signed.
 The hash of the public key related to the signing key is taken as fallback if the issuer certificate is the same as the current certificate.
 If no value can be obtained, an error is returned.